 Bayside Blades Junior Series

 The Skate Victoria Speed Branch has a junior development program running for ‘Junior’ members, under the age of 15 years.
 This program caters for children who are proficient in general skating skills and wish to progress into racing.
-Andy Finster and Chelsi run the sessions once a month at Skaterz rink, 27 Susan Street, Eltham.
+Coach Andy Finster runs the sessions once a month at Skaterz rink, 27 Susan Street, Eltham.
 Bayside Blades has been kindly supporting this program for 9 years.

 Speed Skating promotes good health, fitness and builds strength through dynamic full-body movement patterns.
 Through scheduled club practices, Speed Skaters learn the importance of teamwork, persistence, organization and goal-setting, in an environment of good sportsmanship that fosters both team and individual achievement.